Oliverdeb/Remote-audio-and-video-for-Raspberry-Pi/README.md

 ## Gotcha

 This implementation only works over LAN.
-Using services like [weaved](https://www.weaved.com/) or port-forwarding will get you going for internet streaming too - but beware *it is very bandwidth intensive*.
-You will have to play around with the fps and quality a fair amount to get a stable stream ( bandwidth dependent ).
+Using services like [weaved](https://www.weaved.com/) or port-forwarding will get you going for internet streaming too - but beware, *it is very bandwidth intensive*.
+You will have to play around with the fps and video quality to have a stable stream ( bandwidth dependent ).

 ## Prerequisites:
   * Python 2.7 for *UDPmulticaster.py* on the Raspberry Pi.